img

 Minimally Invasive Structural Heart Care 4.8

-Atrial Septal Defect (ASD) is a congenital heart condition in which there is a hole in the wall (septum) separating the two upper chambers of the heart (atria).
-This results in abnormal flow of oxygen-rich blood from the left atrium to the right atrium, leading to volume overload of the right heart and lungs.
+Atrial Septal Defect (ASD) is a hole in the wall (septum) that separates the heart’s two upper chambers (atria).
+This causes oxygen-rich blood to flow abnormally from the left atrium to the right atrium.

 ASD device closure is a safe, minimally invasive procedure that seals the defect without open-heart surgery, allowing faster recovery and excellent long-term outcomes.